webhintio/hint/packages/hint-doctype/README.md

-# Check that the DOCTYPE of the document is valid
+# Check if the page has the most modern document type declaration

 This hint checks if the HTML is using the most modern document type declaration (a.k.a. doctype).

 ## Why is this important?

-> In HTML, the doctype is the required "<!DOCTYPE html>" preamble found at the top of all documents.
-Its sole purpose is to prevent a browser from switching into so-called “quirks mode” when rendering a document; that is, the "<!DOCTYPE html>" doctype ensures that the browser makes a best-effort attempt at following the relevant specifications, rather than using a different rendering mode that is incompatible with some specifications.
+> In HTML, the doctype is the required "\<!DOCTYPE html>" preamble found at the top of all documents.
+Its sole purpose is to prevent a browser from switching into so-called “quirks mode” when rendering a document; that is, the "\<!DOCTYPE html>" doctype ensures that the browser makes a best-effort attempt at following the relevant specifications, rather than using a different rendering mode that is incompatible with some specifications.